 - Film screening of 'Surviving Eugenics'

 The project is a successor project of the Humanities Initative funded project on "Topics in the Philosophy of the Human and Social Sciences" (ToPHSS).
 The focus of that project was on whether there is really something – in addition to a label such as ‘the human’ – that unites academic concerns regarding humans.
-Thus, at issue shall be whether there are shared methodologies or shared ontologies at the foundation of those contemporary academic disciplines concerned with the human, such as history, literary studies, anthropology, sociology, political science, cognitive science, network science, etc. Below are a few lines of research that has been pursued as part of that.
+Thus, at issue was whether there are shared methodologies or shared ontologies at the foundation of those contemporary academic disciplines concerned with the human, such as history, literary studies, anthropology, sociology, political science, cognitive science, network science, etc. Below are a few lines of research that has been pursued as part of that.